 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kotzebue is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Kotzebue isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kotzebue are a mix of both white- and blue-collar jobs.
 Overall, Kotzebue is a city of sales and office workers, professionals and managers.
 There are especially a lot of people living in Kotzebue who work in office and administrative support (20.57%), management occupations (11.19%) and teaching (6.69%).

 Setting & Lifestyle

 Kotzebue is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.